40843245/Network/Network attack/Network attack.md

 # Attack about Network
 There are many attacks about network.

-I will only list some website (Chinese version).
+I will only list some websites (Chinese version).

 # My Notes
 The series of articles in GitHub discuss the attack on CC.